default-output-block.skip-main

 The rangers found the other two monitored kiwi safe and almost ready to fledge their chicks.

-The cause of Geyser’s death has been determined as most likely to have been a dog attack, Ngāti Rangi and DOC said in joint release.
+The cause of Geyser’s death has been determined as most likely to have been a dog attack, Ngāti Rangi and DOC said in a joint release.

 “Ngāti Rangi sees kiwi as a taonga species – the iwi has strong cultural, spiritual and historic associations with kiwi,” said Helen Leahy, Pou Ārahi of Ngā Waihua o Paerangi (formerly Ngāti Rangi Trust).